StainlessStasis/CobblemonSpawnAlerts/README.md

 * **alertAllParadox**: Alerts you when any paradox spawns, unless its config is disabled.<br>
 * **alertAllNotInDex**: Alerts you when any Pokemon which is not already registered in your Pokedex spawns, unless its config is disabled.<br>
 * **alertAllUncaught**: Alerts you when any Pokemon which you have not caught spawns, unless its config is disabled.<br>
+* **alertEverything**: Alerts you to every single spawn near you, unless its config is disabled.
+Why would you want to do this?
+Idk.

+For IV/EV hunting, see the IV/EV Hunting tab under Config

 ### Reloading the Config:<br>
 You can edit the config while the game is running, and simply use the command `/cobblemonspawnalerts reload` to reload it.
 Leaving/entering a world will **NOT** reload the config.
 The command must be run to take effect.<br>